platformsh/platformsh-docs/overview/platform-environments.rst

   :alt: Merge a feature
   :align: left

-As a feature is completed, the adimistrator can review the work by accessing the website of the feature environment.
+As a feature is completed, the administrator can review the work by accessing the website of the feature environment.
 The new feature is then merged back into the Sprint environment.

 ----